For students interested in…

 LING 4160 – Language and Cognition (fulfills HF) - Introduction to linguistic perspectives and concerns in cognitive science.
 Emphasis on notions of universals of language and the biological basis of language structure.

-LING 5031 – Philosophy and Linguistics (prerequisites: LING 3160, or LING 5030 or PHIL 3400) - Survey of traditional and contemporary problems related to language as these are studied in linguistics and philosophy.
+LING 5031 – Philosophy and Linguistics (prerequisites: LING 3160, or LING 5030 or PHIL 3400) - Meets with LING 6031.
+Survey of traditional and contemporary problems related to language as these are studied in linguistics and philosophy.
+The emphasis in the course will be on meaning and reference.
+Topics may include discussion of the relationships between semantic theory and philosophy and language, how language refers to the world, questions of representation of mental content, conversational implicature and its effect on communication, demonstratives and names, and the relationship between theories of mental structure and theories of meaning.

 The history of language

-LING 3066 – Origins of English Words (Fulfills HF) - Students acquire familiarity with basic techniques of determining the probable origins of any given word, native or borrowed, in the English language.
+LING 3066 – Origins of English Words (Fulfills HF) - In this course students acquire familiarity with basic techniques of determining the probable origins of any given word, native or borrowed, in the English language.
+Includes an exploration of the stories (cultural, social, and political) that many words have to tell.

 Language, culture & society

-LING 3470 – Language and Culture (Fulfills HF and IR) - This Foundation Course discusses ways a human language reflects the ways of life and beliefs of its speakers, contrasted with extent of language’s influence on culture.
+LING 3470 – Language and Culture (Fulfills HF and IR) - This course discusses ways a human language reflects the ways of life and beliefs of its speakers, contrasted with extent of language's influence on culture.
+Wide variety of cultures and languages examined.
 [Typically offered fall, spring, and summer]

 LING 5891-003- Spanish CLAC Section- Anyone previously or currently enrolled in LING 3470, whose Spanish speaking skills are at the intermediate level or higher can take this one-hour-a-week class that will discuss in Spanish short selections of essays/articles linked to LING 3470.
 Course Flyer

-LING 3480 - Language and Social Justice (Fulfills HF) - Explores topics such as standard and non-standard varieties, accent bias, minority language rights and policies, educational access and immersion/bilingual education, signed languages, pidgins and creoles, and language death.
+LING 3480 - Language and Social Justice (Fulfills HF) - This course examines the role of language in social justice.
+Employing methodological approaches from the field of Linguistics, the course will explore topics such as standard and non-standard varieties, accent bias, minority language rights and policies, educational access and immersion/bilingual education, signed languages, pidgins and creoles, and language death.
+Students will analyze how language attitudes can translate to societal power and privilege, and discrimination, and explore how language inequity manifests itself in their immediate environment, and different societies, including examples from different communities and societies around the world.

 LING 3600 – Cross Cultural Communication (fulfills DV and HF) - Brings together native and non-native speakers of English to explore the theory and practice of communication across languages and cultures.
 [Typically offered fall, spring, and summer]